 With construction law experience working with issues that involve geotechnical engineering and the clean-up of contaminated building sites, Jim was an obvious choice to take on environmental matters and grow that practice when his firm first started handling Superfund litigation in the late 1980s.
 A long-time advocate of conservation and rational stewardship of the planet, he believes strongly that, for the sake of ourselves and our children and grandchildren, we need to preserve our natural resources by increasing density on existing developed infrastructure rather than building upon natural wildlands, and to counter the causes of rising sea levels.

 Jim writes and speaks extensively on construction and environmental law issues.
-In addition, for 25 years he has taught a course in environmental hazards involving real property at Stetson University School of Law.
+In addition, for 25 years he has taught a course in environmental hazards involving real property at Stetson University College of Law.
 He believes teaching makes him a better lawyer because law students often raise difficult questions, which requires him to stay on top of any and all new developments.
 He conveys to his students that a good attorney deciphers the key economic and psychological issues between parties in a dispute or negotiation, anticipates potential points of contention, and suggests options to avoid such problems.

 In keeping with his commitment to community service and because he feels lawyers need to ensure that everyone has access to the legal system, regardless of background, Jim serves as pro bono president of his local Legal Aid Society.